How Artificial Intelligence Is Transforming Healthcare Industry?

 Final Words:

-The tremendous growth of AI and its efforts to reduce the costs and enhance the quality is unstoppable.
+The tremendous growth of AI and its efforts to reduce costs and enhance quality is unstoppable.
 Growth in the AI health market is expected to reach $6.6 billion by 2021—that’s a compound annual growth rate of 40 percent.
 In just the next five years, the health AI market will grow more than 10×2.